Breastfeeding and Pre-Natal Nutrition

 Data on breastfeeding can help assess infant exposure to optimal feeding methods and inform health promotion activities, such as breastfeeding support programs for new mothers.
 The proportion of women who report initiating breastfeeding is stable and positive, while there appears to have been a slight increase in the proportion of women who report exclusive breastfeeding since 2011 - 12.
 The 2017 - 2018 national data found that 91% of Canadian mothers initiate breastfeeding, and 34 % exclusively breastfeed for the first six months (Stats Canada, 2020 as cited by Francis et al., 2021).
 As a result, Canada is seen as having a duration problem, requiring examination of the socio-cultural, economic, institutional, and personal factors that cause women to stop early.

 However, given international efforts since the 1970s to improve breastfeeding rates and duration, Canada's performance is disappointing and decidedly behind many countries.
 As typically happens, Canada has signed on to international agreements, or expressed support for them, and then failed to implement them fully.
 Canadian governmental reluctance to support sustainability, health, and justice can often be understood by its commitment to a particular form of economic development, but in the case of infant formula, manufacturing is very limited in Canada and mostly exported to China (Feihe International).
-This plant, supported by the government of Ontario financing, does, however, provide an outlet for certain supply-managed milk components that are often underutilized, which may partly explain a hesitation to better promote breastfeeding.
+This plant based in Kingston Ontario and supported by the governments of Canada and Ontario, does, however, provide an outlet for certain supply-managed milk components that are often underutilized, which may partly explain a hesitation to better promote breastfeeding.
 Alternately, as with many areas of public health, governments struggle with the tension between the individual rights of mothers and families and wider societal benefits associated with high breastfeeding rates and duration.
 Consequently, much programming is still rooted in an individual responsibility health model and governments may be unwilling to contradict that commitment.

 Solutions